Skip to content

 tag-sync verify

-Validates that an explicit tag string matches the current package version.
+Validates that the given version matches the current package version.
 Useful as a pre-publish sanity check in CI or a Makefile.

 tag-sync check v1.2.3

-Exits with a non-zero code if the tag does not match.
+Exits with a non-zero code if the version does not match.

 Publish a new tag matching the project version